rubenFreitas1/ISEP-LAPR4-2024-2025/docs/Sprint3/us_317/readme.md

 ## 1. Context

-*This user story addresses the need for CRM collaborators to explicitly record the acceptance by uploading the customer’s confirmation email, ensuring that approvals are documented and visible within the system.*
+*This user story addresses the need for CRM collaborators to explicitly record the acceptance, ensuring that approvals are documented and visible within the system.*

 ## 2. Requirements

-**US317** As CRM Collaborator, I want to mark the proposal as accepted by the customer after it has been accepted by a Customer Representative in the Customer App
+**US317** As CRM Collaborator, I want to mark the proposal as accepted by the customer after it has been accept by a Customer Representative in the Customer App.

 **Acceptance Criteria:**

-- US317.2 Once marked as accepted, the proposal status is updated to "Accepted".
+- US317.1 Once marked as accepted, the proposal status is updated to "Accepted".

 **Dependencies/References:**